The 6 Phases of a Difficult Conversation: A Strategy Guide for Teachers

 At the end of a long day of parent-teacher conferences, you are scheduled to meet with the parent of a student who consistently misses assignments, with a different excuse each time.

-Colleagues—whether they are fellow teachers or administrators—present a different type of challenge, Stewart said.
-Sometimes, for example, experienced teachers may think newer teachers, who are enthusiastically advocating for new approaches, don’t appreciate the lessons their more seasoned colleagues have learned over the years.
+Colleagues — whether they are fellow teachers or administrators — present a different type of challenge.
+Sometimes experienced teachers may think newer teachers, who are enthusiastically advocating for new approaches, don’t appreciate the lessons their more seasoned colleagues have learned over the years.
 And the newer teachers can feel that their ideas are being rejected without being given a chance.

 It can be useful to approach these difficult conversations in stages: